Baler, Aurora: Culture

 Baler annually observes the Philippine–Spanish Friendship Day which commemorates the end of the Siege of Baler and celebrates the bilateral relations that have developed since then.
-It is held every 30 June and the rites which was first done in the provincial capital are also observed in other parts of the country, as well as parts of Spain.
+It is held every June 30 and the rites which was first done in the provincial capital are also observed in other parts of the country, as well as parts of Spain.

+Education

+The Baler Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.